pagalvin/tsbook/chapter05_AdvancedTypes.md

 - Enumerations: Attach a human-friendly label to a number.
 - Unions: A variable can be a "number" or "string" or "MyBrandShinyNewObject" but not anything else.
 - Custom types: Think classes but without a constructor.
-(If you don't know about classes, don't worry, you'll learn a it about them in chapter 9).
+(If you don't know about classes, don't worry, you'll learn about them in chapter 9).

 ## Interfaces as Data Describers